Frequently asked questions

 What is an apprenticeship?

 Apprenticeships are work-based training programmes that are designed to help employers train people for specific job roles.
-At the same time, apprentices get a paying job with valuable training for at least 20 percent of their time while they work towards a nationally recognised apprenticeship standard or framework.
+At the same time, apprentices get a paying job with valuable training for a minimum average of 6 hours per week.

 What are degree apprenticeships?